 Bloomberg Intelligence predicted that the Nintendo Switch Pro could get closer to the $400 mark.
 "I still think Nintendo can drive strong demand even at $399.99," analyst Matthew Kanterman said.
 He's not the only one guessing that's the price point either.
 Watch this space should the console ever come to light.

-There have been several reports on what to expect from the Nintendo Switch Pro.
+There have been several reports on what to expect from the Nintendo Switch 2.
 Most push for support for 4K resolution (something the OLED model doesn't have), and a better battery is also expected.

-The current Switch has 32GB storage, the OLED 64GB.
+The current Switch has 32GB storage; the OLED 64GB.
 The battery life has already been improved on the Switch from 6.5 hours to 9 in the last update too.
 Could the Switch Pro perhaps get us to 10 hours?

 OatmealDome, a known data-miner, found evidence of a new Switch dock that will support 4K visuals.
 That rumour seems to be backed up by Animal Crossing World, a fan-run website that spotted some recent Animal Crossing screenshots, posted by Nintendo, that appeared to be taken in 4K resolution.

 The new console will keep the dual-gaming function that the Switch is famous for, some rumours have said, allowing you to play games on your TV or in a handheld fashion.
+Rumours have also pointed towards the new console sticking with cartridges and being backwards compatible with the Switch.

 Also seemingly on the cards is a fitness tracker, much like you get on your smartphones, and this would indicate that the hugely popular Ring Fit Adventure franchise will remain a top priority for Nintendo going forward - something that does not surprise us.

-Fans are also hoping for greater performance speeds, improved battery life and perhaps even improved functionality with Bluetooth.
+Fans are also hoping for greater performance speeds, improved battery life, and perhaps even improved functionality with Bluetooth.

-Should you buy a Switch now or wait for the Switch Pro?
+Should you buy a Switch now or wait for the Switch 2/Pro?
 Well, that depends on how soon you want to start playing the best Nintendo Switch games that the console has to offer.

 - Where to buy the new blue Nintendo Switch Lite